|

 She whipped around and, coyly, walked off.

-Mr. Shulenmeyers motioned for me to come in.
 I could sense, from his taut demeanor, that he was operating fully as the Dean, not the man who had helped me through the dark years after my mother’s death.

-I entered and slipped into the chair by the window.
 It was my favorite spot in the office.
-Over the years, I’d sat there on many occasions—sometimes as a youth sponsor, sometimes as an academic achiever—but mostly to visit my mother, Lauren Bramwell-Gates, former dean of the institute.
+Over the years, I’d sat there on many occasions—sometimes as a youth sponsor, sometimes as an academic achiever—but mostly to visit my mother, Lauren Bramwell-Gates, former Dean of the institute.

 I believe it was the warm sunlight filtering across the room that evoked my vision of her, seated behind the baroque wooden desk, calmly giving orders.
-She had commanding yet lovely features, and I could hear her voice, stern but soothing.

 “I must say, Billy, this is new territory for you.
 Every other time you have been in this office, it was to accept academic accolades.
 But to everyone’s disappointment, you fell off the achievement horse.
-Now it looks like you are trudging in muddy water.
+Now it looks like you are trudging through muddy water.
 What’s this about you creating anarchy in Mrs. Nelson-Perkins’s class?”

 “I was set up by He Whose Name is Not Spoken.”